JOHN ROBERT (BOB) OXENFELD, AIA (1927-2012)

 Many of Oxenfeld and Newkirk's houses were built by Fred Murray, the best Modernist builder in Wilmington at the time, much like Frank Walser was in the Triangle.

-1960 - The Johnston Avery House, aka Caso do Mar, 2010 Deep Creek Run, Wilmington.
+1960 - The Johnston Avery House, aka Caso do Mar, 2010 Deep Creek Run, Wilmington NC.
 Built by Fred Murray.
 Tranferred to a family trust.
 Damaged in Hurricane Fran, renovated in 1976.
-A caretaker's cottage next door was added to the site in the 1990's.
+A caretaker's cottage next door was added to the site in the 1990s.
 A guest house designed by Jay DeChesere and built by Ben Jernigan was added in 2001.
-For sale in 2014.
 Sold in 2015 to Dellaine Risely Revocable Trust.

 1962 - The Jerry and Shirlee Popkin House, 1009 Vernon, Jacksonville NC.
 Sold in 2003 to Martha M. Warren.